In a sentence,

-- Filtering the report on 'Connection' or 'Connection type code' may also help.
+- Filtering the report on 'Data Source' or 'Data Source type' may also help.

 Refresh the report

-For example if your report has ten widgets, when you first load the report, 8 might get data and the other two get the rate limit error.
-If you refresh, the 8 will get cached data and the two that did not get data before should now get data, as there are less requests being included in the rate limiting.
+For example, if your report has ten widgets, when you first load the report, 8 might get data and the other two get the rate limit error.
+If you refresh, the 8 will get cached data and the two that did not get data before should now get data, as there are fewer requests being included in the rate-limiting.

 Time your report